1. Introduction

 try {

-deviceCheckManager.validate(dcAssertionData, dcAssertionParameters);
+deviceCheckManager.verify(dcAssertionData, dcAssertionParameters);

 } catch (ValidationException e) {